 Turnover represents the Group's share of sales of oil during the year, excluding sales tax and royalties.
-Income arises from the US and is recognised when the oil is delivered to the customer, and is net of taxes and royalty interests.
+Income arises from the US and is recognised when the oil is delivered to the customer.

 1.6 Finance income

 Finance income is accounted for on an effective interest basis.